Ankr-network/ankr-docs/pages/staking/for-integrators/restful-api/validator-api.md

 ```

 #### Returned data
-* `validationEndTime` — Unix timestamp for the exact time the assets are unlocked at a validator.
+* `validationEndTime` (Unix timestamp) — time the assets are unlocked at a validator.
-* `amountAvailable` — amount of unlocked assets pending for unstake available at a validator.
+* `amountAvailable` (float64) — amount of unlocked assets pending for unstake available at a validator.

 #### Response
 ##### 200